Artist's Shit

-Artist's Shit (Italian: Merda d'artista) is a 1961 artwork by the Italian artist Piero Manzoni.
-The work consists of 90 tin cans, each reportedly filled with 30 g of faeces, and measuring 4.8 × 6.5 cm, with a label in Italian, English, French, and German stating:
+Artist's Shit (Italian: Merda d'artista) is a 1961 anti-artwork by Piero Manzoni.
+The work consists of 90 tin cans, each reportedly filled with 30 g of feces, and measuring 4.8 × 6.5 cm, with a label in Italian, English, French, and German stating:

 Inspiration and interpretations

 At the time the piece was created, Manzoni was producing works that explored the relationship between art production and human production, Artist's Breath (Fiato d'artista), a series of balloons filled with his own breath, being an example.
 In December 1961, Manzoni wrote in a letter to his friend Ben Vautier:

-Another friend, Enrico Baj, has said that the cans were meant as "an act of defiant mockery of the art world, artists, and art criticism".

-Artist's Shit has been interpreted in relation to Karl Marx's idea of commodity fetishism, and Marcel Duchamp's readymades.
+Another friend, Enrico Baj, said that the cans were meant as "an act of defiant mockery of the art world, artists, and art criticism".
+Artist's Shit has been interpreted in relation to Karl Marx's idea of commodity fetishism and Marcel Duchamp's readymades.
 In September 2021, YBA artist Gavin Turk made a piece called "Artist's Piss" where he canned his own urine and sold it for its weight in silver.

+During the NFT market boom of 2021, Manzoni's concept was adapted into blockchain-based digital artworks, including Federica Sutti's "Crypto Merda d'Artista" video loop (May 2021) and "The 100 Pieces of Shit," a collection deployed on the Ethereum blockchain (October 2021), both continuing the original work's satirical critique of art market commodification and speculative value.